codeandfury/developer.onsip.com/content/WebAPI/Agent.md

 `Action` | "AgentAddAccount"
 `SessionId` | [Authenticated Session](../Authentication/#session-create) identifier.
 `Username` | The portal username as well as the username portion of the hosted pbx user address.
 This is used to generate the admin user's AuthUsername.
 It must be equal to the subdomain of Domain.
-`Domain` | A fully qualified domain name.
-It must be suffixed with onsip.com .
-It must be the full domain with Username as subdomain, i.e. if Username=dudeuser, then Domain=dudeuser.onsip.com
+`Domain` | A fully qualified domain name suffixed with the onsip.com domain.
+The Username must be a substring of the subdomain, i.e. if Username=dude_user, then Domain=my-dude-user.onsip.com.
+Notice that underscores are replaced with dashes.
 `Name` | A human readable name
 `Company` | The name of the company of the account being created `Address` | The contact address